 Does your stinky, itchy dog just need a bath, or should you take him to the vet?
 The unfortunate thing about even a “normal” itch is that it doesn’t take long to start a vicious cycle and become a problem: dogs will frequently break the skin getting that one itch, or will irritate the area, making it even itchier.
 What you don’t want is for an infection to develop from frequent scratching.

 Hair loss, bald spots, and inflammation are good reasons to take your pet to the vet.
 Even if it’s not due to a serious issue, they may provide relief with topical ointments.
 But the common cause of excessive scratching is allergies, whether it’s related to fleas, food, or environment.

 At the end of the day, you know your fur-baby better than anyone.
 It might be hard to differentiate between normal and abnormal, but emergencies look like emergencies.
 Always take your pet to the vet immediately when they demonstrate signs of severe pain, have difficulty breathing, have stopped passing urine, etc.

 Whatever your pet is dealing with, Homescape Pets can help your pet relax and heal.
-Companion's Best Day is formulated with the essential fatty acids your pet needs to support a healthy immune system as well as better organ function.
+Companion's Best Day is formulated to support a healthy immune system as well as better organ function.
 The CBD can also aid in reducing the discomfort he or she may be experiencing… before or after the vet!